ash/raku-course/essentials/conditional-checks/comparing-numbers/index.md

 ## Approximately-equal

-In addition to a set of standard operators, Raku adds the approximately-equal operator `=~=`, which compares the numbers approximately.
-Its result is `True` if the two numbers are relatively close to each other, the maximum relative difference must not exceed the built-in value `$*TOLERANCE`, which is equal to `1e-15`.
+In addition to standard operators, Raku adds the approximately-equal operator `=~=`, which compares the numbers approximately.
+Its result is `True` if the two numbers are relatively close to each other.
+The maximum relative difference must not exceed the built-in value `$*TOLERANCE`, which is equal to `1e-15`.

 ## Unicode versions